MPhil/PhD application process

-Schedule of work: use this section to show that you have a realistic plan for completion of the study within three to four years (full time).
+Use this section to show that you have a realistic plan for completion of the study within three to four years (full time).

 You might want to think here about dividing the proposal into sections (not necessarily chapters at this stage) and giving an indication of how you plan to research and write up each section.

-Bibliography: include a bibliography, in a standard format such as Harvard, listing the books and articles to which you refer in the proposal.
+Include a bibliography, in a standard format such as Harvard, listing the books and articles to which you refer in the proposal.

 Some of these sections will be easier to write than others at this very preliminary stage.
 The selectors who read your proposal know that it is a provisional statement and that your ideas, questions and approaches will change during the course of your research.
 You should treat the proposal as an opportunity to show that you have begun to explore an important area of study and that you have a question, or questions, that challenge and develop that area.
 It is also necessary to demonstrate that you can express your ideas in clear and precise English, accessible to a non-specialist.

 When you make an online application, you will need to name a suitable referee who is able to support your proposal.
 They should be someone who can reasonably affirm that you have the ability and skills to undertake a degree at this level.
 A request for a reference will be automatically emailed to your referee.
 Please make sure that you provide your referee’s full contact details when you make your application.
 Applicants who wish to be considered for AHRC funding require two references.

 All applications are reviewed by a team of academics with experience of supervising research degrees within the School.
 Your application will be reviewed as follows:

 - Review of the application and portfolio of work (where appropriate).
 Selection panels assess applications in terms of quality of proposal, readiness for study at this level, the feasibility of the project and supervisory capacity.